 Remote desktop control lets you grant control of your shared screen to other guests in your meeting room.
 To grant control of your desktop, you must be participating via the desktop app, not a browser.
-Guest to whom you grant control can be using the desktop app or a browser.
+Guests to whom you grant control can be using the desktop app or a browser.

 You can grant control to more than one person at a time.
 If multiple people attempt actions at one time, only the last action performed registers.
-To avoid confusion, make sure you and the guest(s) controlling your screen communicate before or during the meeting.
+To avoid confusion, make sure you and the guests controlling your screen communicate before or during the meeting.

 Note: Remote desktop control is not recommended on virtual machines (VMs).